-Nov 2018, Quoted by Allie Vlope for OneZero Feature: The Definitive Tactical Guide to Quitting Facebook.
+Nov 2018, Quoted in OneZero Feature: The Definitive Tactical Guide to Quitting Facebook.
 “I know a lot of people go cold turkey, and I feel like those people end up coming back on because they’re not ready for all the connections they’re going to lose.”

 Feb 2018.
-Interviewed for a segment on Southeast Asian Censorship for KJZZ’s The Show (Phoenix, Arizona NRP outlet), on my recent feature for The Diplomat.
-How Universal Is Internet Censorship In Southeast Asia?
+Interviewed for a segment on Southeast Asian Censorship for KJZZ’s The Show (Phoenix, Arizona NRP outlet).

 June 2016.
-Quoted in The News Lens (Taiwan) for FEATURE: Clock Ticks as Indonesian Execution Spree Looms.
-“I don’t think the current administration cares that much what the international perception of their policies are,” says Coca… “I think [international lobbying] had a reverse impact, domestically at least.”
-Amid criticism, “especially from Australia,” Indonesians “became more nationalistic and more pro-death penalty than they would have had there been no international outcry.”
+Quoted in The News Lens (Taiwan) FEATURE: Clock Ticks as Indonesian Execution Spree Looms.
+“I don’t think the current administration cares that much what the international perception of their policies are…I think [international lobbying] had a reverse impact, domestically at least.”

 Oct 2019.
 Mentioned in China Digital Times “Is Xinjiang inspiring Modi’s Crackdown in Indian Kashmir?”